-Flowering indigenous succulents were planted throughout the piece.
+Flowering indigenous succulents were planted throughout the sculpture.
 They now drape over edges and blend in beautifully with surrounding olive trees and lavender hedges.

 Marble slabs provide seating for visitors and employees.
 It is a place of quiet except for the sound of birds and flowing water.

 Special thanks goes to Alan Chapman.
-He’s the best builder and troubleshooter on the planet!
-His unique meld of artist and carpenter made for marvelous solutions.
+He's the best builder and troubleshooter on the planet, and he's my number one choice when I need additional help.
+His unique meld of artist and carpenter make for marvelous solutions.
 Plus, he made us all laugh when it counted most.
 And brought us together when things got tense.
 The success of this project is dedicated to him.

 Update: January, 2018

 This large compound of the US Embassy in Athens is expanding again!
-The new building designed by Kalman, McKinnell and Wood Architects only 10 years ago is now being totally gutted, renovated and added onto.
-Michael Singer’s sculpture is now covered.
+The new building designed by Kalman, McKinnell and Wood Architects only 10 years ago is now being totally gutted, renovated, and added onto.
+Michael Singer's sculpture is now covered to protect it during the three-year construction project.
 All the plants and dirt were removed and the water shut off.
-When the renovations are completed in 2-3 years, AMS will return to completely restore this sculpture.
+When the project is completed, AMS will return to completely restore this sculpture.